RakhithJK/marticliment-UniGetUI-wiki/Home.md

 ## Running the source code
 1. Open the local repository folder and navigate to a subfolder named wingetui
-2. Open a Command Prompt or Powershell Window on that folder
+2. Open a Command Prompt or PowerShell Window on that folder
 3. Run the following command:
 ```powershell
 python __init__.py